thejinxters/old_applicant_project/README.md

 1. Import contacts.sql into a MySQL database

 2. Write AbstractModel.php with the following methods

         public function save()
         public function load($id)
         public function delete($id)
         public function getData($key=false)
         public function setData($arr, $value=false)

+    **Note**: Make sure your abstract model isn't hard coded to only use the contacts table!
+You do not need to make AbstractModel work with composite keys—Assume all models extending from this table use a single primary key.

     You will need to make database calls in these methods.
 Use one of the following adapters:

         PDO
         MySQL
         MySQLi

-3. Ensure contacts_test.php runs correctly (the expected output is in the file)—this is basically a unit test
+3. Ensure contacts_test.php runs correctly (the expected output is in the file)—this is basically a unit test.

-**NOTE**: You do not need to make AbstractModel work with composite keys.
-(Assume all models extending from this table use a single primary key)

 =========================================================================================